 - Handful of Silken Tofu (cut into mini cubes)

 - Cut ends off bunapi/beech mushrooms and discard.

 - Place a handful of mushrooms carefully into each teacup.
 Set aside.

 - To make the kombu dashi, use a single pouch.
 Use a measuring cup and mix with 300ml of warm water until the dashi has dissolved.
 I like to use more kombu for more flavor.

 - Now add the two eggs into the measuring cup and mix together.

 - To get rid of all the bubbles, hold the strainer over a teacup and slowly pour the dashi egg mixture into the cup until it’s about three-quarters full.

 - Cover the cups with caps or tin foil.

-- Place the cups into a stove pot carefully.
+- Place cups into a stove pot with lid.

-- Add water to the pot until it reaches about halfway up the teacups.
+- Add water to pot until it reaches about halfway up the teacups.

 - Remove the teacups from heat, add the toppings (shiso leaf, tofu, pickles and radish sprouts, etc).
 Eat while they’re still hot!

 Placing the teacups into the pot for steaming!

 We also paired the Chawanmushi with cold sobs noodles.
 To make this dish, simply mix together soba buckwheat noodles with edamame, furikake, Japanese pickes, sesame seeds, seaweed flakes and a little sesame oil.
 Makes for a great dish on a hot summer evening.